 Forging New Companies

-Creating New Land for Development
+Creating New Land

 The decline of industrial employment has stranded workers who do not possess the skills and access to technology to compete in the broadband economy.
-A Hamilton charity operates a successful digital equity program called GreenBYTE that collects end-of-life computer systems, refurbishes them, and provides them to low-income households at no cost.
+A Hamilton charity operates a successful digital equality program called GreenBYTE that collects end-of-life computer systems, refurbishes them, and provides them to low-income households at no cost.
 It also provides computer certification training to low-income individuals.
 Since 2001, GreenBYTE has donated more than 12,000 computers to households, helped 100 graduates receive computer certifications and upgraded an after-school computer lab for the city.

 Geography, trade, industry and hard work built Hamilton’s successful economic past.
 Its future will leverage those same assets to create an economy that can prosper in the digital era.